GenesisFR/DS2TroubleshootingGuide/README.md

 ## Block name collision.
 Parent block has a dir and a second dir child block named 'maps'

 This issue only occurs on Linux when using a version of [Killah's fix](#enable-bw--extras) from 2021 or older.
-You have a `maps` and a `Maps` folder.
-Copy the content of `maps` into `Maps` then delete `maps`.
+You have a "maps" and a "Maps" folder.
+Copy the content of "maps" into "Maps" then delete "maps".

 ## Camera spinning too fast

-This only happens when using middle-click to rotate the camera in windowed mode, while using an executable that was hex-edited to show the mouse cursor in fullscreen mode.
+This only happens when using middle-click while running the game in windowed mode through an executable that was hex-edited to show the mouse cursor while playing fullscreen.

-Use one of these [fixed executables](https://community.pcgamingwiki.com/files/file/1321-dungeon-siege-2-mouse-cursor-fix).
-They both have the mouse cursor without the camera spinning bug.
+- For DS2, use the original/Steam executable.
+- For DS2BW ([Killah's fix](#enable-bw--extras)), use this [executable](https://www.mediafire.com/file/9ivessmxpqapi9n/DungeonSiege2BW_windowed.exe).

 ## Characters are invisible

-Open [\<path-to-game\>](#glossary)`\system_detail.gas` and change all occurrences of `simple_render = true` to `simple_render = false`.
+Open "[\<path-to-game\>](#glossary)\system_detail.gas" and change all occurrences of "simple_render	= true" to "simple_render = false".

 ## Crash/exception